bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-11-newsletter.md

 To minimize disruption and ease review, these new types will initially be used in only one area of the code (the transaction "orphanage");
-future PRs will use the new types in other areas of the codebase.
+future PRs will use the new types in other areas of the codebase. {% assign timestamp="18:36" %}

 {% include functions/details-list.md
   q0="What does it mean for a transaction identifier to be type-safe?